By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 In the case of Mrs. Okuda versus Wyeth, it is most confusing that she took both Premarin and Provera after she had a hysterectomy at age 47.
 The only reason to use Provera is to protect the uterus against uterine cancer.
 The treatment is never indicated in women who have undergone a hysterectomy.
 The question remains as to the length of time Mrs. Okuda took Prempro, as opposed to just Premarin.
 Taking Prempro for a short period of time most likely would not influence the development of her breast cancer and it would be impossible to predict the effect Prempro would have for a short duration of time.
 This would make a vote in favor of Wyeth in this settlement.

 Yet, whose fault was it that she was taking Provera?
-Since she should not have been prescribed Provera in the first place, her increased risk could be blamed on the physician.
+Since she should not have been prescribed Provera in the first place, her increased risk could be blamed on the provider.
 What were they thinking?
-Unless it was shown that Provera was only taken for a short period of time, blame should have been shared with the physician.
+Unless it was shown that Provera was only taken for a short period of time, blame should have been shared with the provider.
 Unfortunately, we are not told the length of time that Mrs. Okuda took Provera.

 Prempro & Breast Cancer Risks